 Placing trash and recycling bins strategically, and pairing them when feasible.
 All bins should be clearly located, well-marked and easy to use.

 Managing sport’s waste problem needs the support and involvement of many organisations.
-By hiring local co-operatives, for instance, to oversee elements of waste management logistics and talk to spectators (where appropriate) about the importance of recycling, we’d be taking steps in the right direction.
+By hiring local co-operatives, for instance, to oversee elements of waste management planning and talk to spectators (where appropriate) about the importance of recycling, we’d be taking steps in the right direction.